EPW80/Data-Processor/README.md

 # Data Processing Project

 This project aims to develop a comprehensive data processing application designed specifically for analyzing Python code.
 The application reads data from an input file, meticulously processes the data to remove any excess spaces and comments, tokenizes the remaining code, and finally, presents the output in a clear, tabular format.
-This tool is invaluable for developers seeking to streamline their code or educators analyzing code structure and syntax.

 ## Group Name: Group 4